arogers1/uc_data_science_meetup/flask_project/starter_app/scripture_sentiment/README.md

 * Install python dependencies ```pip install Flask, mysql-python, flask-sqlalchemy``` or ```pip install -r /path/to/requirements.txt```

 * Run the app ```python runserver.py```

+## Exploration Questions

+* What are the most positive / negative verses in scripture?

+* What are the weaknesses of this type of analysis?

+* What is the most positive / negative book?

+* Who is the biggest blowhard / in the scripture?

+* What book has the most word diversity?